databridges-io/lib.js.node.sio.client/README.md

   - The server application's corresponding function will be invoked with the IN.parameter and it will respond with response() or exception() which will be delivered back to the CALLEE client application by dataBridges network completing the request-response communication.
 -  Client application need not be aware about RPC servers identity and will only interact with RPC server namespace.
 The dataBridges network will intelligently route and load balance RPC call() to the RPC server application.
 The dataBridges network will automatically load balance multiple instance of server application exposing the same RPC endpoints.
 - Trust-tokens are supported by RPC as well.
 You will need to pass a trust-token when you connect to the access controlled RPC endpoint.
 A trust-token is a JWT document created using a combination of rpc server endpoint / server name + sessionid + app.secret.
-  - Use your existing access control,  authorization and session identification rule-set, process and methods to create a trust-token instructing the dataBridges router to accept the pvt: prs: rpc endpoint/server connection of from client application.
+  - Use your existing access control,  authorization and session identification rule-set, process and methods to create a trust-token instructing the dataBridges router to accept the pvt:, prs:, sys:dbridge rpc endpoint/server connection of from client application.
 - Trust-tokens allows you to enable secured, access controlled and compliance driven reliable two-way messaging (request-response)  in your existing and new initiative applications.

 ### Connect to Server